Battles of Latrun (1948): Jordanian historiography

 According to Eugène Rogan, the Jordanian history of the war is essentially that of the recollections by Jordanian officers who took part in the fighting, or of nationalist historians.
 He states that these "non-critical" works are largely loyal to the Jordanian regime and quotes My memoirs by Habes al-Majali, commander of the 4th Regiment; The battles of Bad al-Oued by Mahmoud al-Ghussan, one of the High Command officers; On the road to Jerusalem by Ma'n Abu Nuwar, an officer of the Arab Legion, Jordanian soldier and Soldier with the Arabs with John Bagot Glubb.
 Jordanian historiography declares Latrun as a great success of the Arab Legion in the defense of Jerusalem, where a contingent of 1,200 men resisted an assault of 6,500 Israeli soldiers, and claiming Israeli casualties of between 400 and 800 killed.
 Glubb claimed 600 deaths on the first assault and 600 others for the two after.

-Habes al-Majali is quoted as the only Arab commander to have defeated the Israelis in 1948 and who restored a little honour to the Arabs.
-By his version of events, he would even have caught Ariel Sharon in the course of the battle and it is Colonel Ashton (his British superior from 3rd Brigade) would have forbidden him to use the artillery against the Burma road, action by which he could have prevented its construction.
+Habes al-Majali is quoted as the only Arab commander to have defeated the Israelis in 1948 and so he restored a little honour to the Arabs.
+By his version of events, he would even have caught Ariel Sharon in the course of the battle and it is Colonel Ashton (his British superior from 3rd Brigade) would have forbidden him to use the artillery against the Burma Road by which he could have prevented its construction.
 After the war, he was appointed bodyguard of Abdallah and in 1957 Chief-of-Staff of the Jordanian Army.
 He became Jordanian Minister of Defence in 1967.

 Palestinian historiography and collective memory

 The Palestinian account of the battle is much the same as the Israeli one.
 It is, after, all, based on the Israeli one but gives no weight or symbolic character to it.
 In his work "All That Remains: The Palestinian Villages Occupied and Depopulated by Israel in 1948" Walid Khalidi refers to Operation Maccabi as the first assault.
 He reports that the resistance offered by the Arab Legion and the volunteer army were "inspired by Abd al-Qadir al-Husayni" (who had been killed a month before).

-Nevertheless, Palestinian historiography and collective memory argue that the exodus of Palestinian Arabs during the 1948 War could be seen as ethnic cleansing.
+Nevertheless, Palestinian historiography and collective memory argue that the exodus of Palestinian Arabs and the massacres during the 1948 War could be seen as ethnic cleansing.
 In the Latrun zone, this affected about 20 villages and ten thousand Palestinian Arabs.
 Some inhabitants fled during the fights of April but most fled when the Israelis attacked their village during the following operations.
 After capturing a village, the Israeli soldiers systematically expelled the non-combatants, intimidating them to leave and demolishing houses.
 A massacre of between thirty and seventy Arabs took place some days after Abu Shusha was taken.
 Most villages were levelled, so as not to be used by the Arab volunteers and to prevent the inhabitants returning.
 In some cases Jewish settlements were established on village land.